 When Junge entered the room with Linge, she said, “I saw Hitler slumped by the table.
 I didn’t see any blood on his head.
 And I saw Eva with her knees drawn up lying next to him on the sofa — wearing a white and blue blouse, with a little collar: just a little thing.”

-Rumors That Hitler Survived The War
+Why Rumors Endured That Hitler Survived The War

-On May 1, 1945, Karl Dönitz, a German admiral who briefly succeeded Hitler as the country’s head of state following Hitler’s death, addressed the German people on the radio and made the announcement.
-Hesitant to tell the truth to the German people, Dönitz said that the Nazi Führer had died in battle, fighting “at the head of his troops.”
+On May 1, 1945, Karl Dönitz, a German admiral who briefly served as the country’s head of state, prepared to address the German people on the radio and tell them about Adolf Hitler’s death.